 There are so many things to do on Bruny island, make sure you allow a couple of days to get them all done.
 Accommodation options range from campgrounds to luxury villas.
 Whether you are a foodie, or enjoy spectacular coastline and wildlife, Bruny Island is a great place to explore.

 Bruny Island is 35 minutes from Hobart.
-The final part of your trip there is on a ferry.
+The final part of your trip there is on the Bruny Island ferry.
 The ferry departs regularly from picturesque Kettering harbour.
 Return fares start from $32.50 for a vehicle under 6 metres long and go up from there based on car/trailer length.

 It is only a 20 minute trip, but there is still time to leave your car and enjoy the beautiful views across D’entrecasteaux Channel.

-Here at Curious Campers we are more into wildlife and outdoor adventures.
+Here at Curious Campers we are more into wildlife and outdoor adventures than a food tour.
 Even so, it was hard not to be impressed by the island’s food offerings.
 No sooner have you left the ferry, you come across the Bruny Island House of Whisky and their collection of Tasmanian single malts.

 After the distillery, you pass a series of taste bud tempters.
-There is everything from berry farms, the Cheese and Beer company and Bruny Island Cider to a chocolate shop, a honey farm and the Get Shucked Oyster Bar.
+There is everything from the Bruny Island Berry Farm, the Cheese and Beer company and Bruny Island Cider to a chocolate shop, a honey farm and the Get Shucked Oyster Bar.

-There are seafood cruises, restaurants and wineries too.
+There are seafood cruises, restaurants and Bruny Island Premium Wines too.
 So, I guess what I’m saying is, if sampling gourmet food is your thing, you’ll have a lot of fun on Bruny Island!
 The Hotel Bruny is a fantastic place for lunch too.

 Bruny Island Lighthouse